 The state-of-the-art, flexible robot UPMC helped create is now being used by our surgeons to treat conditions that were once inoperable.

-Ten UPMC hospitals have active robotic surgery programs:
+Over ten UPMC hospitals have active robotic surgery programs:

 At the UPMC Center for Robotic Head and Neck Surgery, our surgeons and experts are national and world leaders who develop new techniques using assistive robots to access hard-to-reach head and neck tumors.
 Many tumors can now be reached through the natural opening of the mouth using a technique called Transoral Robotic Surgery (TORS), eliminating the need for external incisions through the face and jaw.